 How rigorously I edit the manuscript depends on the client’s preference.
 I can lean towards suggesting changes in my edit, or I can go ahead and make changes myself.
 If the client wants me to go deep, I go deep.
 If the client wants a light hand, I delicately tweak.

 Sometimes developmental editing can creep into the realm of ghostwriting, and that’s fine by me.
 Over the years I’ve written a lot of content for authors’ books.
-Some of my clients say, ‘Charlie, edit as you see fit; I trust your judgement.’
+Some of my clients say, ‘Charlie, rework as you see fit; I trust your judgement.’
 They know that by giving me creative freedom they get the full benefit of my skill as a writer and my experience as a publishing professional.